Clients & Policies

 Boolean | true | Whether to inspect request/response bodies |

-allow_private_connect |
+allow_private_upstream |

-Boolean | false | Allow CONNECT to private IPs (ALLOW only) |
+Boolean | false | Allow upstream requests to private IPs (ALLOW only) |

 cache |